jacksonwalters/color_number_keyboard/README.md

 log(n) = sum_i s_i*log(p_i)

 We have to choose whether large primes correspond to high or low frequency light/sound.
 It feels natural to say that large numbers should correspond to higher energies, and therefore higher frequencies.
 To make things visible, we set 2 to be red/bass, 2 <-> red <-> 400THz = f_0.
-Denote this scaling constant by K. Thus, we set the frequency of a prime to be
+We also need to choose a base for the logarithm.
+This is akin to selecting a key, i.e. this tells you which prime is red.
+Thus, we set the frequency of a prime to be

-f(p) = f_0*log_2(p).
+f(p,b) = f_0*log_b(p).

 Define the spectrum to be